-Programs may begin submitting applications using the 2021 standards January 1, 2022.
-Applications using the 2018 requirements will no longer be accepted after June 30, 2022.
+Programs may begin submitting applications using the 2023 standards January 1, 2023.
+Applications using earlier standards will no longer be accepted after June 30, 2023.

 To begin the accreditation process, the following must be completed before an application is submitted: